pulumi/docs/content/blog/esc-versioning-launch/index.md

 ## Real-world Scenarios
 Here are a few examples of how you might use these features:

 - **Global Infrastructure Update**: You need to deploy a new configuration to a global service spanning multiple regions.
-Tag the updated configuration as `Next` and deploy it to one region for testing.
+Tag the updated configuration as `next` and deploy it to one region for testing.
 After verifying stability, you can confidently roll it out to other regions.
-If issues arise, quickly revert to the previous `Stable` version, ensuring resilient and minimally disruptive deployments.
+If issues arise, quickly revert to the previous `stable` version, ensuring resilient and minimally disruptive deployments.
 - **Platform Team Releases**: If you're a Platform team responsible for generating configurations, by tagging releases with labels like `v1.0-stable` and `v1.2-development`, you can clearly communicate which configurations are production-ready, keeping other teams informed about the ongoing development, and fostering seamless collaboration.
 - **Code Review and Debugging**: You're working in a development environment where the latest revision includes multiple recent changes, and you notice that the application is experiencing performance issues.
 By using the Compare Revisions Side-by-Side feature or `esc env diff`, you can quickly identify the specific changes that might be causing the problem, enabling faster troubleshooting and resolution.